PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Return the rules that matched the most.

   :param int top: How many rules to return.
+Default is 10.

 .. function:: getTopSelfAnsweredRules([top])